God bless you, Moms and Grandmas! Happy Mothers’ Day.

 I just watched a series of videos of our young American soldiers coming home – surprising their moms, who didn’t know they were there.
 I’ve seen a few of those, and they always make me cry.
 Thank God for moms.
-Thank God for women.
+Thank God for you women.
 Thank God for wives.
 The videos I just mentioned make it so clear how deeply moms feel for their children, especially when they’ve been in harm’s way for so long.
 Happy Mother’s Day, moms.

 I look at my own wife when she’s around our children.
 She never seems to be thinking of her own needs.
 Never.
 Or so it seems to me.
 She’s always trying to be sure everything is ready and running smoothly for everyone else.
 She’s constantly trying to please the kids, to please me, to please guests.
 I know she has her own issues, but you’d never know.
 And as special as she is to me, I know this would be said by many of you of your moms or your wives out there.
-God bless you moms, wives and women out there.
+God bless you moms and wives out there.

 Click on “Continue reading” to read what God says about moms and women generally – and to read of some women I feel were great moms in the Bible.

 I hate jokes about aging moms or mothers-in-law or the aged generally. “…Do NOT despise your mother when she is old” (Proverbs 23:22).
 God commands us all to behave in such a way that moms can be glad when they think of us (Prov 23:25).
 There was no tolerance for someone who struck his mom or his dad (Exodus 21:15) or who cursed his mom (v.
 17).

 And how about Jochebed, the mother of Aaron, Miriam and Moses.
 Her faith in hiding Moses and then putting him in God’s hands – only to be drawn out of the water by Pharaoh’s daughter herself, wow.
 And then Miriam played a big hand in directing the Princess to a mom who could nurse the baby – Moses’ own mom.
 What faith, what emotions must have been tugging at their hearts.
+God praise you moms!

 And Mary, the mother of Yeshua (Jesus).
-As awesome as it was to be called to be and do what she was called to be, there were many difficult moments in her life.
+As awesome as it was to be called to be and do what she was called to be, there were many painful moments in her life.
 I can’t imagine what it must have been like for a young virgin to be told she was pregnant by God’s Spirit and was going to give birth to the son of God.
 And then all the derision and mocking whispers she endured.
 And then at the end, she was right there with her boy, with her Savior, as he hung on the cross (John 19:25-27).
-His Son kindly pointed her to his best friend John (whose name means “Gift of God”) who then took her home to spare her the death.
-And then after the resurrection, she was among the early disciples who gathered together as one body to pray and to worship (Acts 1:14).
+His Son kindly pointed her to his best friend John (whose name means “Gift of God”) who then took her home to spare her witnessing the gruesome end.
+And then after her Son’s resurrection, she was among the early disciples who gathered together as one body to pray and to worship (Acts 1:14).
 What an inspiration she must have been to the early congregation.

 Then there’s Rebekah, mother of Jacob and Esau.
-She felt like whole nations were fighting in her womb, and indeed that was prophetic.
+She felt like two whole nations were fighting in her womb, and indeed that was prophetic.
 What love she had for Jacob, and once Jacob had to leave, it is doubtful that Rebekah ever saw her beloved son again.
-As far as I can tell, she never got to see her grandchildren.
+As far as I can tell, she certainly never got to see her grandchildren.
 Never.
 Having a favorite son didn’t work out well.
 But someday she will be reunited with Jacob and all his family and all her grandchildren and great-great-great grandkids.
 What a reunion that will be as we all honor her too.

 And I love Hannah’s story.
 She was Samuel’s mom.
 Read her story in 1 Samuel 1-2.
 She pleaded with God for a son so fervently that the high priest thought she was drunk.
 God granted her wishes and she offered her son as an assistant to the priest and one of the greatest judges and prophets of all time was born.
 No doubt Hannah – whose name means “Grace” – played a HUGE part in directing the course for the young Samuel’s life.
 I loved how she would make him little robe each year (1 Samuel 2:19).

 Rahab is a favorite mom for me too.
 She was a despised Canaanite, a cursed race God had singled out to be moved out of the land.
 Plus she was a prostitute on top of all that.
 So why would I like Rahab?
 Because in spite of all her baggage, she was able to put all that behind her and move on - - an inspiring example for all of us, especially when we get down and feel our life is ruined.
 She had faith in the one true God of Israel, adopted Israel as her own country and God made her a direct ancestress of the line resulting in King David and our Messiah.

 There are many more we can talk about.
-But moms, grandmas, ladies and wives – thank GOD for you, for all of you.
+But moms, grandmas and wives -- thank GOD for you, for all of you.
 You are the HEART of most households.
 Yes, dads have a vital role to play too, but it’s just not quite a home without Mom in the picture.
 We love you moms.
 Continue to shape and mold and love those in your care.
 And thank you, thank you for your example, your love, your devotion and for all you do and have done to make our homes a better place to live.
-God bless you, moms and women.